onlinehub0808/-smart-contract-best-practices/src/07-SoftwareEngineering.md

 ## Software Engineering Techniques

 Designing your contract for unknown, often unknowable, failure scenarios is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs.
-We list potential techniques you can use to mitigate many unknown failure scenarios - and many of these can be used together.
+We list potential techniques you can use to mitigate various unknown failure scenarios - and many of these can be used together.

 Be thoughtful about what techniques you incorporate, as certain techniques require more Solidity code, leading to a greater risk of bugs.